 Children:

 i.
-Johann Fast 41 was born 1 May 1872 in Chortitza Colony, Ukraine and died in April 1947 in Saskatchewan.
-Johann married Katherina Loepky 41 in 1895 in Saskatchewan.
-Katherina was born 9 August 1879 and died 25 September 1969 in Saskatchewan.
+Johann Fast 39 was born on 1 May 1872 in Chortitza Colony, Ukraine and died in Apr 1947 in Saskatchewan.
+Johann married Katherina Loepky 39

 vii.
-Isaac Fast 41 was born 22 June 1884 and died in June 1964 in Winkler, Manitoba.
-Isaac married Edith Unrau in 1918 in Rosthern, Saskatchewan.
-Edith was born in 1900 in Saskatchewan and died in 1919 in Gabriel's Ferry, Saskatchewan.
+Isaac Fast 39 was born on 22 Jun 1884 and died in Jun 1964 in Winkler, Manitoba.
+Isaac married Edith Unrau

 I surmise that Maria was born in Rosenthal because the Chortitza Family Register records that her sister, Helena, was born there in 1851.
 There is ample evidence that her parents and grandparents were from Rosenthal.